 "There is not such a cradle of democracy upon the earth as the Free Public Library, this republic of letters, where neither rank, office, nor wealth receives the slightest consideration. " - Andrew Carnegie

-EarlyON Centre Hours
+EarlyON Center Hours

 EarlyON centers offer free drop-in programs for caregivers and children from birth to 6 years old.
 You can learn and play with your child, meet people, or get advice.

-Closed until further notice.
+Closed till further notice

 Hours are subject to change with little notice.
 Check our facebook page: EarlyOn Child and Family Centre "Prince Township"